gerhynes/aws-notes/certified-cloud-practitioner/README.md

 This pattern is commonly used for real-time chat systems or web-hook systems.

-**Simple Notification Service** (SNS) is a highyl available, durable, secure, fully managed pub-sub messaging service that enables you to decouple microservices, distributed systems, and serverless applications.
+**Simple Notification Service** (SNS) is a highly available, durable, secure, fully managed pub-sub messaging service that enables you to decouple microservices, distributed systems, and serverless applications.

 ### API Gateway
-An **API Gateway** is a program that sits between a single entrypoint and multiple backends.
-API Gateways allow for throttling, loggin, routing logic, or formatting of the HTTP request and response.
+An **API Gateway** is a program that sits between a single entry point and multiple backends.
+API Gateways allow for throttling, logging, routing logic, or formatting of the HTTP request and response.

 **Amazon API Gateway** is a solution for creating secure APIs in your cloud environment at any scale.
 You can create APIs that act as a front door for applications to access data, business logic, or functionality from backend services.